Foods That Cause Acid Reflux – You Need An Acid Reflux Disease Diet

 One of the biggest offenders to remove from your diet is processed food.
 Between the acidity of the sugars and starches, your stomach will often not digest well and churn out acids up your esophagus, if you have acid reflux disease.

 There are a number of foods that most people who want to follow an acid reflux disease diet This is a good acid reflux diet.
-Some that you must remove from your selection of foods.
-A partial list is pasta, plums, cranberries and cranberry juice, garlic, black pepper, sweets and radishes.
+Some foods you must remove from your selection.
+A partial list is pasta, cranberries and cranberry juice, garlic, black pepper, sweets and radishes.

 And a favorite food to many that often cause problems with reflux are chocolate and pepermint.
 Sorry, but it is best to avoid those.